What is the BIFF Communication Method and Why Does It Matter

 5. Proofread Before Sending

-Review your response to ensure it adheres to the BIFF principles and doesn't include any content that could escalate the situation.
+Review your response to ensure it adheres to the BIFF principles and doesn’t include any content that could escalate the situation.
+For example, if you are proofreading a BIFF response to an email about office party witnessing, make sure it remains brief, informative, friendly, and firm to avoid further conflict.

 6. Keep a BIFF Template

 Create a template for BIFF responses that you can quickly adapt to different situations.
 This can be particularly helpful in time-sensitive situations.
+Having a BIFF template can be particularly useful when communicating with a family oriented firm about family-friendly events.

 7. Use in Email Communication